-Moreover, a VPN can offer lots of other security functions such as CyberSec and Kill Switch.
-NordVPN’s CyberSec warns you before you enter any malicious websites, and a VPN Kill Switch cuts your devices off from the internet if your VPN ever fails.
+Moreover, a VPN can offer lots of other security functions such as Threat Protection and Kill Switch.
+NordVPN’s Threat Protection feature warns you before you enter any malicious websites that might host malware, and a VPN Kill Switch cuts your devices off from the internet if your VPN ever fails.
 That way, you’re protected even in unpredictable circumstances.

 Firewalls are to the internet what a secretary is to a CEO, controlling, limiting, or even blocking the information that gets through.
 This function helps protect the network from malicious activity.